Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 2. Class Instructions Must be Clear and Precise

-It stands to reason that students will benefit from instructions that are easy to follow.
-Especially when we consider the large numbers of students who have ADD/ADHD or are on the autistic spectrum, these children definitely need unambiguous, precise instructions.
+Students will benefit from instructions that are easy to follow.
+Especially when we consider the large numbers of students who have ADD/ADHD or are on the autistic spectrum, these children need unambiguous, precise instructions.
 So, for instructions to be easy to follow, they must be simple and fully explained before your students begin the task.

-When giving instructions, steer away from ambiguous words like ‘quietly’ or ‘properly.’
-These types of directions aren’t accurate enough; words like these are left open to different interpretations and arguments.
+When giving instructions, avoid ambiguous words like ‘quietly’ or ‘properly.’
+These directions aren’t accurate enough; words like these are left open to different interpretations and arguments.

-This may mean over-explaining a task to ensure that there are no grey areas.
-For instance, when students finish a task, you need to give them specific instructions about what they should be doing to keep themselves occupied while waiting for others to finish.
+This may mean overexplaining a task to ensure no grey areas.
+For instance, when students finish a task, you must give them specific instructions about what they should do to keep themselves occupied while waiting for others to finish.

 3. Instructions Should be Backed Up by Fair and Consistent Consequences

-Having pre-arranged and consistent consequences will, together with your rules, form the basis of your behavior plan and will help you remain calm in challenging situations.
-Having pre-arranged effects in place can help you to avoid easily losing your temper.
-When we feel threatened or powerless, we can lose our tempers.
-So, having pre-arranged consequences in place that both you and your students are aware of will help you keep control and remain calm in all situations.
+Having pre-arranged and consistent consequences and rules will form the basis of your behavior plan and help you remain calm in challenging situations.
+Having pre-arranged effects in place can help you avoid easily losing your temper.
+When we feel threatened or powerless, we can lose our tempers— so, having pre-arranged consequences that you and your students know will help you keep control and remain calm in all situations.

 Tips to Resolve Student Behavior Challenges

-It is inevitable that no matter how great of a teacher you are, you will have to deal with problem behavior from time to time.
-This makes it important to be prepared when a challenging classroom situation arises.
+It is inevitable that no matter how great of a teacher you are, you will have to deal with problem behavior occasionally.
+This makes it essential to be prepared when a challenging classroom situation arises.

 Knowing how to manage a behavior crisis is paramount to job success and your sanity.
 Stay calm and professional when you handle these difficult situations to ensure students are given the necessary support without compromising your professionalism.